LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/ide/README.md

 ```
 followed by Enter to ensure that your workspace is up-to-date.
 It should take just a few moments for any updates to complete.
 (Be sure not to close the tab or CS50 IDE itself until they do!)

+#### Done!

+Now you should be all set.
+The next few exercises will help you set up your workspace and write some code!